-Organisations are experiencing real and measurable problems due to data loss.
-95% of IT leaders believe sensitive client and corporate data is at risk of loss and unauthorised disclosure on email.
+Organizations are experiencing real and measurable problems due to data loss.
+95% of IT leaders believe that sensitive client and corporate data is at risk of loss and unauthorized disclosure on email.

 The 2021 Data Loss Prevention Report reveals the true scale of the problem, particularly around data loss via email, the impact of remote working, and frustrations with static email DLP technology.
 We’ve surveyed 3,000 remote workers and 500 IT leaders to give you the most up-to-date insight into the potential risks to your business.